beast-dev/tracer/manuscript/response.md

 *Fig 1a: the parameter name being open for editing is distracting*

+TODO (by GB)

 *L108: I am not sure I understand the comparison (“model complexity”) being made between the marginal and joint marginal plots.
 If it is just the number of nonzero parameters, it could be stated more clearly.*

+Model complexity does refer to the number of non-zero parameters.
+We highlight this connection through the sentence "With approximately equal numbers of transition rates, both figures suggest similar host and location trait model complexity."

 *L130: coda also offers diagnostics absent from Tracer, such as Gelman-Rubin statistics.*